This entry provides information on:

 C. Ticker Symbols

 You can look up a company's Ticker Symbol using Yahoo! or one the other free online lookups.
-If this doesn't work, you can search for a ticker in Lexis or on Factiva -- you'll need passwords to get on, but there is no charge for the ticker search on either service.
+Subscribers can search for a ticker in Bloomberg Law or, for the broadest searching, a Bloomberg terminal.

 Alternatively, you can call the relevant Stock Exchange.
 Or you can search for the company name in a business news database and you might find the ticker at the top of a press release or in one of the articles.